Conversational Internet is digitizing the other half of the world - Learn More

 This detailed blog will address all these aspects of ISVs and more.

-What is an ISV?
+What is The Meaning of ISV?

-Here’s how Gartner defines an ISV:
+Here’s how Gartner defines an ISV (Independent Software Vendors):

 “A software producer that is not owned or controlled by a hardware manufacturer; a company whose primary function is to distribute software.”